About the RAP program

 Am I eligible?

-- You have at least one or more dependent children.
-A dependent child is unmarried, a stepchild, adopted child or legal ward, mainly supported by you.
+- You have at least one dependent child.
+A dependent child is unmarried, a stepchild, adopted child or legal ward, mainly supported by you

 - Dependent children are: